-Brussel Sprouts.
-These mini-cabbage like sprouts grow on tall stalks and are full of Vitamins A and C, fiber and folic acid.
-They’ve been all over the farmers markets lately and that makes them a perfect side dish for any gathering this time of year.
+Brussel Sprouts — These mini-cabbage-like sprouts grow on tall stalks and are full of Vitamins A and C, fiber, and folic acid.
+They make a perfect side dish for any gathering.

 And there are several ways to cook them.
-I usually like to roast them in the oven, but then again I could roast just about any vegetable and be happy.
-Many, however, like to sauté hers in a quick, effortless fashion.
+I usually like to roast them in the oven, but then again, I could roast just about any vegetable and be happy.
+Many, however, like to sauté them in a quick, effortless fashion.

 Tara’s Brussels Sprouts

 1 clove of garlic, crushed

 1/2 teaspoon of sea salt

 First, clean the Brussels sprouts by soaking in water, chopping off the stems, and removing the outer leaves.
 Then, cut the sprouts in half.